seven5/seven5.github.io/tutorial.md

 last parameter is a Qbs instance for use in looking up the data in the database.

-The _return_ values are less clear.
+The return values are more murky.
 Sadly, we cannot get strong typing on the first parameter, it is checked at run-time.
 This must match the wire type associated with this resource implementation (see above for the association).
 The latter argument is an error.
 If that error is of Seven5's [Error](https://gowalker.org/github.com/seven5/seven5#Error) type, you can provide the http status code an error message.
-If it is different type of error, the client will receive an "internal error" result.
+If it is different type of error, the client will receive an "internal error" (http code 500) result.

 It is perhaps unsurprising that about half of the implementation of the FindQbs method in both UserRecord and Post is error checking and returning.
+It "seems" that it "ought to be" just a simple database lookup for a Find on a simple resource,  but the error checking is required for a real application.

 <a name="static-site"></a>

 # A static site

-Let's add the ability send fixed, unchanging files back from the server to the client.
+Let's look at sending fixed, static files between the client and server.

 ## Preparation for this lesson
-In the `TUTROOT/src/tutorial` directory:

-{% highlight bash %}
-$ git checkout lesson-static-site
-$ godep save tutorial/...
-$ git checkout -b my-static-site
-$ git add -A .
-$ git commit -a -m "add godeps"
-{% endhighlight %}
+As before, you'll need to have godep and gopherjs installed, a database running, migrations run, and fresno built and running.

-You'll need to have a working copy of "make" installed on your system as demonstrated here with the "which" command.
+You'll also need to have a working copy of "make" installed on your system as demonstrated here with the "which" command.
 If you get no output, its not installed: